MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/mediaelement.md

 }
 ```

-The `PositionSlider` class defines its own `Duration` and `Position` bindable properties, of type `TimeSpan`, and a `TimeToEnd` bindable property, also of type `TimeSpan`.
+The `PositionSlider` class defines its own `Duration` and `Position` bindable properties, and a `TimeToEnd` bindable property.
+All three properties are of type `TimeSpan`.
 The property-changed handler for the `Duration` property sets the `Maximum` property of the [`Slider`](xref:Xamarin.Forms.Slider) to the `TotalSeconds` property of the `TimeSpan` value.
 The `TimeToEnd` property is calculated based on changes to the `Duration` and `Position` properties, and begins at the media's duration and decreases down to zero as playback proceeds.

 The `PositionSlider` is updated from the underlying [`Slider`](xref:Xamarin.Forms.Slider) when the `Slider` is moved to indicate that the media should be advanced or reversed to a new position.
 This is detected in the `PropertyChanged` handler in the `PositionSlider` constructor.
 The handler checks for a change in the `Value` property, and if it's different from the `Position` property, then the `Position` property is set from the `Value` property.
 For more information about using a [`Slider`](xref:Xamarin.Forms.Slider) see, [Xamarin.Forms Slider](~/xamarin-forms/user-interface/slider.md)